pudu-py/pudu/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-Coverage should not go below 80% with `Codecov`.
+Coverage should not go below 70% with `Codecov`.
 2. CodeQL should pass.
 3. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring.
+Add useful documentation to your functionality so it is included in the `docs`.
 4. The pull request should work for Python 3.6 through 3.10.